 I have trekked the famous Inca Trail to Machu Picchu 8 times.
 Getting to the Sun gate early is important.
 If there is no view it is important to continue down into Machu Picchu and watch the mist and cloud dissipate as you walk down into Machu Picchu.
 Getting into Machu Picchu early is important, you can tour the lost city of the Inca’s before the city gets too crowded with people coming from Aguas Calientes.
 Thousands of people come up from below Machu Picchu and this can taint the experience of this magical historical place.

+These are some lesson learned from trekking the Inca Trail to Machu Picchu for the 8th time.
 If you are interested in signing up to our treks CONTACT US.